Skip to Main Content

 Electronic sources

-The Code of Federal Regulations is on the GPO Access website at and at the Cornell Legal Information Institute website.
+The Code of Federal Regulations (CFR) is on the GPO website and on the Cornell Legal Information Institute website.
+For the most current information, use the eCFR, which is continuously updated but is not the official edition of the CFR.

 Legislation: State statutes